sandyjswl/sandyjswl/README.md

 ### Hi there 👋, I'm Sandeep.
-I'm a Software Developer, currently working for ThoughtWorks.
+I'm a Software Developer.

 - 🔭 I’m currently working at ThoughtWorks